metrodroid/metrodroid/README.md

 `KMT` | Only new FeliCa-based cards can be read.
 `SINGLE` | Only single-use tickets can be read.

 This project **will only read data from the card itself**, without having to connect to the agency's back-office systems.
 In some cases, limited data is available, so balance information and trip history might not be available.

+Note: The Leap card reader connects to Transport for Ireland's server for challenge-response authentication with the card.
+The data is otherwise interpreted locally, and _connectivity is disabled by default._

 ## Supported Phones